wenjie2wang/splines2/README.md

-For natural cubic splines (based on B-splines), `splines::ns()` uses QR decomposition to find the null space of the second derivatives of B-spline basis at boundary knots, while `splines2::naturalSpline()` utilizes the close-form null space that can be derived from the recursive formulas of B-splines, which produces nonnegative bases (within boundary) and is more computationally efficient.
+For natural cubic splines (based on B-splines), `splines::ns()` uses QR decomposition to find the null space of the second derivatives of B-spline basis at boundary knots, while `splines2::naturalSpline()` utilizes the close-form null space derived from the second derivatives of cubic B-splines, which produces nonnegative bases (within boundary) and is more computationally efficient.

 ``` r
 microbenchmark(